 Early in her assignment, Christine said that dosage availability was so low that she took a week off.
 But inventory has since recovered, and the center was recently doing more than 7,000 vaccines a day.

 "We are busy," she said.
 "The center is well-organized and well put together."

 After working through the pandemic this past year, Christine understands the significance of nurses taking care of their own mental and physical health.
 But she also knows it can be a challenging task at times.

 For National Nurses Month in May, the American Nurses Association is bringing more attention to the importance of this topic by deeming the first week of the month as Self-Care Week.
 Nurses are encouraged to focus on their mental and physical well-being and prioritize their own needs, enabling them to keep doing the vital work they do and provide the best patient care.

 "When you're in a travel position, you might not have a lot of control of your schedule," Christine said.
 "So, when you do have personal time, do something that takes you back to what makes you happy."

 For Christine, it's horses.
 Though working in downtown San Francisco, she has found a riding stable outside of the city that has become her happy place.

 "Horses comfort me," she said.
 "That's what totally relaxes me.
-So, whatever that comforting force is, find where it exists, and just go do it.
+So, whatever that comforting force is, find where it exists, and do it.
 Don't make a habit of staying in your hotel."
 As part of her self-care routine, Christine is also careful to be sure she is well fed and hydrated at all times.

 After her assignment at the vaccine center, Christine is looking forward to more travel nursing assignments alongside her daughter.